Andrew Mitchell: Early life and career

-Mitchell was born at Hampstead in north London, the son of Sir David Bower Mitchell, a former Conservative MP of 33 years, and Government Minister.
-He was educated at Ashdown House School and Rugby School, where the self-confessed "stern disciplinarian" earned the nickname "Thrasher".
+Mitchell was born at Hampstead in north London, the son of Sir David Bower Mitchell, a future Conservative MP of 33 years, and Government Minister.
+He was educated at Ashdown House School and Rugby School, where—as a self-confessed "stern disciplinarian"—he earned the nickname "Thrasher".

 In February 1975, he joined the Royal Tank Regiment as a second lieutenant on a Short Service Limited Commission (a commission designed for teenagers applying to Oxford or Cambridge University after leaving the sixth form), spending time in Cyprus where his unit was carrying out peacekeeping duties.
 In October of that year, he transferred to the Territorial and Army Volunteer Reserve.
 He resigned his commission on 9 February 1977.

 He went to the University of Cambridge, where he read History at Jesus College.
 He was Chairman of the Cambridge University Conservative Association in the Michaelmas Term of 1977.
-He served as President of the Cambridge Union 1978–79, after graduating with a Bachelor of Arts degree in 1978, later proceeding Master of Arts.
+He served as President of the Cambridge Union 1978–79, after graduating with a Bachelor of Arts degree in 1978, later proceeding to Master of Arts.

 Mitchell worked for Lazard, the investment bank, where he worked with British companies seeking large-scale overseas contracts.

 Political career

+Early career (1983–2005)

-Mitchell was the only Conservative member of Islington Health Authority (IHA) in north London during the 1980s, and in that capacity, he called for the IHA to make greater use of competitive tendering in the allocation of service contracts.
+Mitchell was the only Conservative member of Islington Health Authority (IHA) in north London during the 1980s and, in that capacity, he called for the IHA to make greater use of competitive tendering in the allocation of service contracts.

-After unsuccessfully contesting Sunderland South at the 1983 general election, Mitchell entered Parliament in 1987 at the age of 31 as MP for Gedling, Nottinghamshire, serving in the House of Commons concurrently with his father.
+After unsuccessfully contesting Sunderland South at the 1983 general election, Mitchell entered Parliament in 1987 at the age of 31 as MP for Gedling, Nottinghamshire, serving in the House of Commons concurrently with his father until 1997.
 In 1988, under Prime Minister Margaret Thatcher, he became PPS to William Waldegrave, who was Minister of State at the Foreign and Commonwealth Office.
 In 1990, he became PPS to John Wakeham, who was Secretary of State for Energy.
 In 1992, under John Major, he became Vice-Chairman of the Conservative Party, and in the same year was appointed as an Assistant Government Whip.
 In 1993, he became a Government Whip.
 In 1995, he became Parliamentary Under-Secretary of State at the Department of Social Security, a position he held until 1997.

 Mitchell lost his Commons seat with Tony Blair's Labour victory at the 1997 election.
 He was returned to Parliament at the 2001 election as the MP for Sutton Coldfield, near Birmingham.
 He held no shadow ministerial or organisational position under the leadership of Iain Duncan Smith, but in November 2003, under new leader Michael Howard, he became Shadow Economic Affairs Minister.
 In 2004, he became Shadow Home Office Minister, primarily dealing with police matters.